REAL Circuits of Learning

 Read more posts about Renewable Experiential & Applied Learning (REAL)

-Now that Renewable Experiential & Applied Learning has an acronym (REAL), the next thing it needs is metaphors and cocktail napkin sketches…so here goes:
+Now that Renewable Experiential & Applied Learning has an acronym (REAL), the next thing it needs is metaphors and cocktail napkin sketches…as you can see in the image above.

 A key part of REAL’s “renewability” is the idea of connecting learning and experience in virtuous cycles that rotate through activities in educational organizations and the wider world of communities and workplaces.
 My first metaphor for these virtuous cycles is an electrical circuit: